belowwind-islander/belowwind-islander.github.io/_posts/2024-12-11-classifying-immune-cells-with-machine-learning.md

 In Fig. 2, support vector machines (SVM) emerged as the top performer for most metrics due to its **linear kernel that can non-linear relationships in high-dimensional spaces and built-in L2 regularisation**, effectively capturing sparse signals and ignoring noise.
 Random forests (RF) and gradient boosting decision trees (GBDT) also excelled, leveraging feature selection and non-linearity to model gene interactions.
 Interestingly, the linear discriminant analysis (LDA) model also performed well, suggesting **that the decision boundary between the two cells in a lower-dimensional projection of the data is not highly complex**.

 In contrast, logistic regression and k-NN struggled due to the noise of the data and QDA failed due to singular covariance matrices.
-These classifiers are likely to receive great benefit from dimensionality reduction such as PCA, which can be observed below.
+These classifiers are likely to receive great benefit from dimensionality reduction such as principle component analysis (PCA), which can be observed below.

 | Model w/ PCA            | Accuracy   | Bal.
 Accuracy | AUC        | F1         |
 |:----------|:------------:|:------------:|:------------:|:------------:|